parijatmukherjee/2darrayblog/content/posts/dockerize_sprint_boot_application.md

 ## The Requirements

-### Spring Boot 2 Application

-A Spring Boot 2 Application to make a docker image of it.
+1. A Spring Boot 2 Application to make a docker image of it.

-### Docker Registry

-A docker registry where you one store the docker images and maintain those by providing proper tags.
+2. A docker registry where you one store the docker images and maintain those by providing proper tags.
 Here anyone can create one free at [Canister](https://cloud.canister.io/).

 ## The Dependency